schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 }
 ```

-Because this service was developed using the standard Spring Boot framwork, we expected it to struggle more to scale due to its slow startup time.
+Because this service runs with the standard Spring Boot framework, we expect it to struggle to scale due to its slow startup time.
-Therefore we started the simulations by setting a lower bar for the load parameters.
+Due to this reason, I started the simulation by setting lower load parameters.
-The graph below presents the results for the simulation with 4 users per second.
+The graph below presents the results for worst case simulation with four users per second.

 ![Route Service Load](/assets/imgs/ai-serverless-route-test-1.png)

-In terms of errors, we can see that around 1% of all requests failed, we didn't dig deep enough to prove the root cause, but we suspect from cold-start as currently the service takes ~16sec to start.
+In terms of error rate, we can see that around 1% of all requests failed.
+I didn't dig deep enough to find the root cause, but I suspect from cold-start as the service currently takes ~16sec to start.
-It means that receiving a load of 4 users per second during 16 secs yields 64 concurrent lambda functions until the first request is served.
+In this simulation a load of four users per second during 16 secs yields 64 concurrent lambda functions until the first request is served.
-DynamoDB was configured to 50 WCU, it means it supports at maximum 50KB of writting data per second, because each create request saves around 8KB of data, the current configuration supports a peek of ~6 requests per second.
+Besides that DynamoDB was configured to 50 WCU, so it supports at maximum 50KB of writting data per second.
+Because each create route request saves around 8KB of data, the current DynamoDB configuration supports a peek of ~6 requests per second.
-Therefore we hyphotesize that at some point DynamoDB throttled some connections and caused the seeing errors.
+Therefore I hyphotesize that DynamoDB throttled some connections at some point and caused the errors observed.
-However, CloudWatch didn't report any throttling on DynamoDB size but we saw some on the Lambda side.
+By looking the CloudWatch I couldn't see any throttling on the DynamoDB reports, but I saw a few on the Lambda reports.
-Maybe collection wasn't granular enough to see the throttling on DynamoDB side.
+Maybe the data feed wasn't granular enough to see the throttling on DynamoDB side, as there's only one measurement every 5 minutes.
 The following graph shows the metrics collected during the simulation from CloudWatch.

-In terms of performance, we can cleary see the impact of cold start by looking at all graphs from the previous image.
+In terms of performance, we can see the impact of cold start by looking at all graphs from the previous image.
-The 95th percentile for the first request was less than 1sec and the 99th percentile was around 17secs.
+The 95th percentile for the first request was less than 1sec, and the 99th percentile was around 17secs.
-We can better see the time taken to warm up the Lambda function at the graph "Response Time Percentiles" where the first 20 seconds of the simulation take more time to start responding requests.
+The time taken to warm up the Lambda function by looking the graph "Response Time Percentiles" shows that the first 20 seconds of the simulation took more time to start responding requests than the remaining of the simulation.
-This shows that the first requests to hit the lambda function were queued until a response was computed (number of active users almost hit 60).
+It shows that the first requests to hit the Lambda function were queued until their responses were computed (active users almost reached 60).
-The side effect is a bunch of lambda functions being created just to deal with the cold-start, and once the load was handled, the number of lambda functions start decreasing to the expected rate of ~5 users per second.
+The side effect is a bunch of Lambda functions being created to handle the initial load, and after the cold-start period has ended, the number of lambda functions start decreasing to the expected rate of ~5 users per second.
-It's interesting to note that Lambda was able to couple with the cold start by dynamically instantiating more functions, but unfortunately all queued users spilled over to DynamoDB when all these users started write data.
+It's interesting to see how Lambda is able to handle the cold-start by dynamically instantiating more functions.
+However, unfortunately, all inital queued users are spilled over at some point to DynamoDB when they all are served by the finally warmed Lambda functions.
-As already mentioned, DynamoDB was limited to 6 reqs/sec, therefore we suppose it wasn't able to couple with the load and then throttled some of the requests.
+As already mentioned, DynamoDB was limited to 6 reqs/sec, and hence it is wasn't tuned to smootly couple with this load of requests.

 ![Route Service Load](/assets/imgs/ai-serverless-route-test-2.png)

 ### Optimizer Service Performance

-The `OptimizerService` is responsible for running the AI Solver that finds the best itinerary possible for a given route.
-This service is composed of three micro-services that communicate asynchronously through SNS.
+The `OptimizerService` is composed of three micro-services that communicate asynchronously through SNS.
-To load test this service, we decided to use Gatling to bulk send messages to `OrchestratorService`.
+The load test conducted for this service used Gatling merelly to bulk load messages to the `OrchestratorService`.
-We didn't request the optimization through `RouteService` to prevent any skewed results from the poor performance of `RouteService` observed from the previous experiment.
+In this case I didn't program to request the optimization through the `RouteService` to prevent any skewed results due to the poor performance of `RouteService` observed in the previous experiment.
-Because Gatling doesn't support AWS protocols natively, we only used the framework to bulk load the messages into AWS and not to generate the reports.
+However, because Gatling doesn't support AWS protocols natively, I only used the framework to load the messages into AWS, so reports are not available.
-The snippet of code below shows how this was achieved.
+The snippet of code below shows how this simulation was conducted.

 ```scala
 class OptimizerServiceSimulation extends Simulation {